gpestana/notes/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.md

 *DRAFT: This document is work in progress.
 Please send your comments, suggestions and corrections to gpestana@hashmatter.com or join the conversation at [@notes-github]*

-**Abstract**: Distributed Hash Tables (DHTs) are..
-A knowns privacy vulnerability of DHTs protocols are..
-Onion routing is..
-In this paper, we consider several details and open questions for using onion routing to protect the privacy lookup initiators in DHTs in a scalable and secure manner.
+**Abstract**: In this paper, we discuss design and implementation details for using onion routing to preserve privacy of lookup initiators in Distributed Hash Tables (DHTs).
+We also review literature and outline open challenges and future work to achieve a privacy preserving DHT protocol which is secure, scalable and do not rely on centralized parties.

 ## Introduction

 ### Distributed hash tables

-DHT is a network protocol that implements a hash table over a P2P network.
-The DHT participants have access to an API `store(data, ID)` and `lookup(ID)`, which allows peers to store data in the network and find it.
-Each node in the network is assigned with an unique ID.
-In addition, the data stored in the network also has an ID which overlaps the node ID domain.
-When data is stored (i.e. `store(data, ID)` is issued by a peer), it is routed between peers until it reaches the peer with the closest ID.
+Distributed Hash Table (DHT) is a network overlay that implements a hash table over a P2P network.
+The user API with has two primitives: `store(data)` and `lookup(ID)`, which allows peers to store and lookup for data in the network.
+While each node in the network is assigned with an unique ID belonging to a certain ID domain, the data stored in the network is also uniquely identified with an ID belonging to the same ID domain.
+This property is the basis to resolving the location of content in the network, since the peers with the closest ID of a certain data chunk are responsible for storing it.
+The gist of any DHT is its routing protocol, which defines how peers collaboratively pass requests within each other in order to resolve the correct peer where data is stored (or where to store the data, depending on what action is taking place).
+Although different flavors of DHT protocols implement routing in different ways, the many

 This design enables peers to coordinate itself to store and retrieve keyed values without central point of authority or registry and provide a decentralized.

-Different flavors of DHT protocols implement the routing mechanism - how to pass request messages to the correct peers in the network, so that the content is found - and overlay network topology - what network organization the network adopts - in different ways.
-The network topology is shaped based on which network addresses a peers has access to.

 ### The problem: lookup initiator privacy